s1hofmann/vim_projtags/README.md

 Now if you want to initially create or update the tags file for your current project, simply hit
 \<leader\>ut to update the tags file using the parameters you supplied in the \*.projroot file.

+If you also added the second line, tags will be updated each time a file is saved.

 This will generate a tags file named after your projects root directory and store it ~/.vim/tags/